Short Vowel Variations

 FlossySpot&Dot

 The letter a can say short o.
 The -all word family is special.
 In these flossy words the letter a makes a short ŏ sound.
-WATCH a Prezi and a Super Simple turn and learn video.
-Play a word search game at Turtle Diary.
-The letter a can say short ŏ before -ll, and after w and qu.
+This can also happen after a w- or after qua-.
 Watch the dog play squash with the ball.
-A Sounds of A worksheet is available at the Super Tutor Tools store at Teachers Pay Teachers.

 Closed syllables often have a short vowel, but sometimes not.
 The letters i and o can sometimes be long when followed by two consonants (but not always!)
 Fīnd and lĭft the lŏst gōld.